dgraph-io/pydgraph/README.md

 ## Quickstart

-Build and run the [simple][] project in the `examples` folder, which contains an end-to-end example of using the Dgraph python client.
-Follow the instructions in the README of that project.
+Build and run the [simple project][simple] in the `examples` folder, which contains an end-to-end example of using the Dgraph python client.
+For additional details, follow the instructions in the project's [README](./examples/simple/README.md).

 [simple]: ./examples/simple